rebagliatte/octopress/source/_posts/2012-09-18-enter-the-dojo-deferreds-and-promises.markdown

         src="http://jsfiddle.net/gonz/2R3Af/embedded/js,html,result/"
         allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-A Deferred object can be in one of three statuses at any given time:
+A Deferred object can be in one of three states at any given time:
 *in progress* (or unfulfilled), *resolved* or *rejected*.
 It can only go from *in progress* to *resolved* or from *in progress* to *rejected*.
-This methods allow us to make these status transitions:
+This method allow us to make these status transitions:

 * ***resolve**(value, strict)*: This method will be called to inform the deferred that the async task finished successfully, this will